adityatelange/hugo-PaperMod/content/post/goisforlovers.md

 ## Functions

 Go template ship with a few functions which provide basic functionality.
-The go template system also provides a mechanism for applications to extend the available functions with their own.
+The Go template system also provides a mechanism for applications to extend the available functions with their own.
 [Hugo template functions](/layout/functions) provide some additional functionality we believe